 It is quite an undertaking to establish a new venue for Jazz in an unfamiliar neighborhood.
 That’s exactly what is happening in TriBeCa at 75 Murray Street.
 George Aprile, the owner of the Bogardus Mansion, has long been a Jazz enthusiast, and has supported the music in various ways for years.
 It was he who assisted Patti Bown (1931-2008) near the end of her life, and who provided special taped Clifford Jordan music to Sandy Jordan.
-He has hosted events in his space, from private gatherings to the JFA Miles Davis stamp event, a memorial celebration for the life of our “Queen of the Hudson,” Dorismarie Welcher, to special performances by the Wilbur Ware Institute, notably 2017-2018.
+He has hosted events in his space, from private gatherings to the JFA Miles Davis stamp event, a memorial celebration for the life of our “Queen of the Hudson,” Dorismarie Welcher, to special performances by the Wilbur Ware Institute, most notably in 2017-2018.

 We were delighted to celebrate SLIDE AT 85 at George Aprile’s Bogardus Mansion on April 1.
 Last month, we posted on our FB page and Twitter to thank everybody who made it successful.
 Even though we could not notify everyone well in advance, especially those who continuously honor and celebrate Slide Hampton, he assembled a wonderful group of musicians enjoyed by all: Kamau Adilifu, Kenny Barron, George Coleman, Victor Lewis, Rufus Reid, Steve Turre (Steve Davis had to leave early and Peter Lin took his place).
 Many appreciative fans and other musicians were also in the audience, Jimmy Owens and Kiane Zawadi, among others.
 This would not have been possible without Douglas Purviance, Janice Robinson, Neti Brant, and many friends for their inspiration and assistance.
 As usual, Carole and Jill Williams, Clifton and Kim, other volunteers, and our diligent officers as well as Board Members assisted; in addition, Adrienne Harrison arrived from Chicago, and her help proved invaluable.
 Tony Hewitt and others worked with George Aprile to ensure venue success.
 We now have raw video (and one edited set) from Craig Marsden and photos from Richard Conde that we will add to the website.
 Please visit our YouTube channel also.
 Our presentation to Slide, a brass, engraved music stand, is one of only five in our history: The first in the 1980s was presented by Melba Liston to Budd Johnson, our second to Board Member, the late Bob Cranshaw, and the third to Jimmy Heath in honor of his 90th Birthday, then Slide Hampton, and finally Louis Hayes (see below).